Book free $3$-Uniform Hypergraphs: Introduction

 The systematic study of the Tur\'an number of Berge cycles started with Lazebnik and Verstra\"ete \cite{lazebnik}, who studied the maximum number of hyperedges in an $r$-uniform hypergraph containing no Berge cycle of length less than five.
 Another result was the study of Berge triangles by Gy\H{o}ri \cite{gyori1}.
 He proved that: \begin{theorem}[Gy\H{o}ri \cite{gyori1}] The maximum number of hyperedges in a Berge triangle-free $3$-uniform hypergraphs on $n$ vertices is at most $\frac{n^2}{8}$. \end{theorem} It continued with the study of Berge five cycles by Bollob\'{a}s and Gy\H{o}ri \cite{gyori2}.
 In \cite{gyorikatona}, Gy\H{o}ri, Katona, and Lemons proved the following analog of the Erd\H{o}s-Gallai Theorem \cite{erdosgallai} for Berge paths.
 For other results see \cite{other1,other2}.
-The particular case of determining $\ex^{lin}_{3}(n, C_3)$ is equivalent to the famous $(6,3)$-problem, which is a special case of a general problem of Brown, Erd\H{o}s, and S\'os.
-The famous theorem of Ruzsa and Szemer\'edi states: \begin{theorem} [Ruzsa and Szemer\'edi \cite{trianglefreelinear}] For any $\epsilon>0$ and $n>n_0(\epsilon)$, we have
+The particular case of determining the maximum number of the hyperedges of a triangle-free linear hypergraph on $n$ vertices is equivalent to the famous $(6,3)$-problem, which is a special case of a general problem of Brown, Erd\H{o}s, and S\'os.
+The following theorem of Ruzsa and Szemer\'edi plays important role in our paper: \begin{theorem}[Ruzsa and Szemer\'edi \cite{trianglefreelinear}] For any $\epsilon>0$ the exists $n_0(\epsilon)$ such that if $n>n_0(\epsilon)$ then a Berge-triangle-free 3-uniform linear hypergraph on $n$ vertices has at most $\epsilon n^2$ hyperedges. \end{theorem}